Get the best sound out of your portable music player in the car

 Each time the audio signal is manipulated, for example, by digital-to-analog conversions, or FM conversion or transmission, there is some signal degradation.
 This degrading is usually insignificant and inaudible, but it adds up with each manipulation and can result in a minor loss of sound quality.
 Using an auxiliary input eliminates several conversions so the signal that your stereo receives is exactly the same signal that your music source is creating.
 That means optimum sound quality for you.

 It would seem that auxiliary and USB inputs should deliver the same quality of sound, but frequently, they don't.
 One reason is the difference between the digital-to-analog converter (DAC) in your stereo compared to the converter in your music player.
-The DAC in the stereo is going to be superior to the one in the music player because car stereos have the power and speakers required for bigger, better sound, so the DAC has to be able to reproduce a high-quality signal.
-Portable music players on the other hand, are designed to make small earphones sound pretty good.
-When you use your music player's headphone jack to connect to your stereo, that means you're using the music player's DAC, so the music isn't going to sound as good as it would if you can connect via USB.
+Unless you're using a high-resolution portable audio player, the DAC in the stereo is going to be superior to the one in the music player because car stereos have the power and speakers required for bigger, better sound, so the DAC has to be able to reproduce a high-quality signal.
+Older portable music players and smartphones on the other hand, like the iPod®, were originally designed to make small earphones sound pretty good.
+When you use your music player's headphone jack to connect to your stereo, that means you're using the music player's DAC.

 A Bluetooth adapter transmits music wirelessly with full-bandwidth frequency response.

-Bluetooth wireless technology is another newer option that's gaining in popularity.
+Bluetooth wireless technology has garnered tremendous popularity, because of its ability to stream music to your stereo without a cable.
 The music signal is broadcast wirelessly from the Bluetooth transmitter to a Bluetooth receiver.
 The Bluetooth functionality is either built into your music player and car stereo, or added via external devices (like the adapter pictured here).

 The technology used by Bluetooth streaming is superior to most FM transmitters (see below), which were the previous form of wireless connection.
 First of all, Bluetooth signals are digital transmissions, that are capable of carrying more information, and thus rendering better sound quality, than FM transmissions, which are usually analog signals.
 Secondly, Bluetooth technology uses "spread spectrum" transmissions to broadcast parts of the signal over a constantly changing range of coded frequencies.
 This serves to block out most unwanted signals (i.e., interference) since the Bluetooth receiver is only accepting "packets" of data that are specifically addressed to it.
 As a bonus, this frequency-hopping also prevents your signal from being picked up on another piece of gear.

-A wireless FM transmitter, like this one from Monster, is one of the easiest ways to get your music into your car stereo.
+A wireless FM transmitter, like this one from Scosche, is one of the easiest ways to get your music into a factory radio with no auxiliary or USB input.

 First, the numbers.
 FM radio is restricted (by FCC regulation) to a frequency response of 30-15k Hz.
 Pretty similar to your typical cassette player.
 Likewise, the SNR of the FM tuner in a typical aftermarket stereo is similar to a good tape player: around 70 dB.
 When you use an FM adapter to pipe in your tunes, the music is fed into your radio over an FM frequency — the radio thinks it's just another radio station.
 So theoretically, we can expect the music from our portable to sound about as good as a typical FM station.